Frequently Asked Questions from Patients and Families

 We will see your child on a regular basis to assess how things are going.
 We will talk to your child and you to determine the best plan for each individual child.

-Some resources that talk about this important question include:
+A resource that talks about this important question is:

 Every insurance plan is different.
 Cincinnati Children’s Financial Counseling Department can help patients and their families figure out the answers to these questions.
 Call 513-636-0201.